opendistro/for-elasticsearch-docs/docs/security/multi-tenancy.md

 Setting | Description
 :--- | :---
-`multitenancy_enabled` | Enable or disable the feature.
+`multitenancy_enabled` | Enable or disable multi-tenancy.
 Default is true.
 `server_username` | Must match the name of the Kibana server user from `kibana.yml`.
 Default is `kibanaserver`.
 `index` | Must match the name of the Kibana index from `kibana.yml`.
 Default is `.kibana`.
 `do_not_fail_on_forbidden` | If true, the Security plugin removes any content that a user is not allowed to see from search results.
 If false, the plugin returns a security exception.
 Default is false.